 • Frances Holden supplemented the Lehmann Archive over the years after Lehmann’s death, but willed most of the remainder of Lehmann’s estate to the Music Academy of the West.
 There one may find Lehmann’s scores as well as some books, photos, and newspaper clippings.
 David Kuehn, then-President of the Music Academy of the West, gave the collection of instantaneous cut acetates, 78s, and LPs to the Marr Sound Archives at the University of Missouri Kansas City, which was able to handle such fragile documents.
 A former Dean of the Conservatory of Music at UMKC, Kuehn was familiar with the Sound Archives’ collections and services.
 After Holden’s death, this collection had been in storage for some time at the Music Academy, and he wanted to find a good home for it.
 At UMKC the Lehmann LPs and acetates collection are maintained separately from the general collection.
 In 2010 I donated Lehmann LPs that were not already part of their collections.
 The Lehmann collection complements the Fred Calland collection, which includes 34,000 vocal recordings.

 Stanford has added to the collection in a few small but significant ways.
 When they had access to some National Concert and Artists Corporation photographs, they made a special effort to acquire any Lehmann photographs from these files, including duplicates (which might help making reproductions for books and articles easier).
 Stanford also acquired 16 unpublished Victor takes (all intended for 10″ releases), dating from March 1936 and January 1939.
+Some of these test recordings can be heard in my iBooks Lotte Lehmann & Her Legacy (in Volumes I and II).

 • In 2011 I donated Lehmann 78s, LPs, CDs, DVDs, and printed material to the Yale University Vocal Archives.
 These archives are accessible to scholars.